SandyRodger/RB130-139/lesson_2_introduction_to_testing.md

 - Question 8: Test methods must be prepended with `test_` otherwise Ruby won't recognise them as tests.
 - Question 9: The arguments are incorrectly ordered. `assert_equal` takes `expt` then `act` so it ought to be `'Kitty'` and then `'@kitty.name'`
 - Question 10: For `assert_match` having the arguments in the wrong order will raise an exception.
 The two possible options are using `assert` to show that the variable `include`s the string or `assert_match` which takes `matcher`, then `obj` as arguments, so `assert_match(@kitty.miaow, / is miaowing\./)`
+- Question 15: If you have a test for every public method, your code coverage will NOT always be 100%. and Code coverage is a measure of how much of a program is tested by a test suite.